 For all new members, within 90 calendar days of enrollment, the MCP shall use the ODM-standardized health risk assessment tool for the purpose of risk stratification and to identify potential needs for care management.
-The MCP shall use the standardized risk assessment tool for all members no later than July 1, 2020.
 The MCP shall repeat the health risk assessment annually but no later than three hundred sixty-five days of the last health risk assessment completion date.